 Abstract

-Three ionic liquids (ILs) were applied for the first time as solvents in the extraction and preconcentration of carbamazepine and lamotrigine in biological samples using dispersive liquid–liquid microextraction (DLLME) approach.
-The effect of different ILs on the extraction efficiency of carbamazepine and lamotrigine were investigated.
+This paper described a new approach for the determination of carbamazepine and lamotrigine in biological samples by ionic liquid dispersive liquid-phase microextraction prior to high-performance liquid chromatography with ultraviolet detection.
+The effect of different ionic liquids (ILs) on the extraction efficiency of carbamazepine and lamotrigine were investigated.
 The highest extraction efficiencies of carbamazepine and lamotrigine were obtained using 30 µL of 1-methyl-3-octylimidazolium-hexafluorophosphate [C8MIM][PF6].
-Several factors affecting the microextraction efficiency, such as the type and volume of extracting solvent, type of disperser solvent, salt concentration and pH of the sample solution were investigated.
-Under the optimum conditions, the method yielded a linear calibration curve ranging from 0.07 to 20 mg L-1 for carbamazepine and 0.17 to 40 mg L-1 for lamotrigine, with limits of detection of 0.02 and 0.05 mgL-1 for carbamazepine and lamotrigine, respectively.
-Finally, the designed method was successfully applied for the simultaneous determination of carbamazepine and lamotrigine in biological samples, and satisfactory results were obtained.
+Several factors affecting the microextraction efficiency, such as the type and volume of extracting solvent, type and volume of disperser solvent, salt concentration and pH of the sample solution have been optimized.
+The calibration plots were linear in the range of 0.1-20 mg L-1 for carbamazepine and 0.3 -40 mg L-1 for lamotrigine with detection limits of 0.04 mg L-1 for carbamazepine and 0.07 mg L-1 for lamotrigine in plasma sample.The results confirm the suitability of the presented method as a sensitive method for the analysis of the targeted analytes in urine and plasma samples.

 Keyword: Ionic liquids, Dispersive liquid–liquid microextraction, Carbamazepine, Lamotrigine, Human urine, Human plasma